simonspa/CMSPixelDecoder/README.md

     0000 XXXX XXXX XXXX -> XXXX XXXX XXXX
     ```

-  * **FLAG_16BITS_PER_WORD** - digital ROCs only - the RAL IPBus readout setup allows
+  * **FLAG_16BITS_PER_WORD** - digital ROCs only - the RAL IPBus readout setup
-    to fully use the available data length by filling all 16bits of the
+    allows to fully use the available data length by filling all 16bits of the
     short.
 Use this flag to set for single event decoding of IPBus data.
-    when using the CMSPixelFileDecoderRAL the flag is set automatically.
+    when using the `CMSPixelFileDecoderRAL` the flag is set automatically.
-  * **FLAG_OVERWRITE_ROC_HEADER_POS** - some analog chips seem to be broken in the sense
+  * **FLAG_OVERWRITE_ROC_HEADER_POS** - some analog chips seem to be broken in
-    that they don't send valid ROC headers or the header is cut of.
-This
+    the sense that they don't send valid ROC headers or the header is cut of.
-    flags allows to decode that data by fixing an assumed ROC header pos.
+    This flags allows to decode that data by fixing an assumed ROC header pos.
-  * **FLAG_OLD_RAL_FORMAT** - this enables data decoding of RAL IPBus data taken with the
+  * **FLAG_OLD_RAL_FORMAT** - this enables data decoding of RAL IPBus data
-    first readout/ Bridge board version used exclusively in 2012 beam
+    taken with the first readout/ Bridge board version used exclusively in 2012
-    tests.
+    beam tests.
 Do not use unless you know why!
-  * **FLAG_NOT_DISCARD_OUTOFORDER_PIXELS** - usually the data stream is checked for the
+  * **FLAG_NOT_DISCARD_OUTOFORDER_PIXELS** - usually the data stream is checked
-    readout order of the pixels following the readout token within the ROC.
-This flag
+    for the readout order of the pixels following the readout token within the
-    allows to disable checking for the right pixel readout order.
+    ROC.
+This flag allows to disable checking for the right pixel readout order.

 # Statistics and returns #
-  CMSPixelDecoder collects decoding statistics during the run.
-These can either
+  The `CMSPixelDecoder` collects decoding statistics during the run.
+These
-  be obtained by accessing the statistics struct of the respective class or by
+  can either be obtained by accessing the statistics struct of the respective
-  printing the full statistics summary to screen.
+  class or by printing the full statistics summary to screen.

   Return values provide additional information about the most recent decoding
   attempt.